-From the thirteenth century in Uraz there was a castellan hillfort, belonging to the princes of Wrocław, and from 1319, local goods belonged to the knight Andreas Radak, who perhaps built the oldest brick building.
+Since the thirteenth century in Uraz there was a castellan hillfort, belonging to the dukes of Głogów – Oleśnica, and then to the princes of Wrocław.
+Since 1319, local goods belonged to the knight Andreas Radak, who perhaps built the oldest brick building.
 In 1344, the castle burgrave Hancko von Auras was mentioned in historical sources, and in the years 1428-1443, the stronghold belonged to the Czirnow family.
 In 1466 George of Poděbrady granted local goods to the knight Christoph von Skopp, who extended his seat.
-The next construction works were carried out in the 16th century and then in the 17th century, when corner turrets were added and the castle was transformed into a baroque residence.
-In 1810, the outer fortifications were removed, and the palace itself was rebuilt in the neo-gothic style, almost completely removing the older elements of the interior.
+The next construction works were carried out in the 16th century and then in the 17th century, when corner turrets were added and the castle was transformed into a Baroque residence.
+In 1810, the outer fortifications were removed, and the palace itself was rebuilt in the neo-Gothic style, almost completely removing the older elements of the interior.
 In 1945, the castle burned down during the war, and from then on, it remains a progressive ruin.

 The ruins of the triangular castle tower, rebuilt in early modern times, have survived to the present day.
 Currently, it is in private hands, but its visiting is possible after consultation with the owner.